 The Scheme offers Units for Subscription and Redemption at NAV based prices on all Business Days on an ongoing basis, commencing lot later than 5 business days from the date of allotment.
-Under normal circumstances the AMC shall dispatch the redemption proceeds within 10 business days from date of receipt of request from the Unit holder.
+Under normal circumstances the AMC shall dispatch the redemption proceeds within three workingdays from date of receipt of a valid redemption request from the Unit holder.